 Again, the Virtual Office is a great starting-point for learning more about this.
 You are not expected to know everything about referencing and plagiarism when you begin your studies; it is a learning process, and an integral part of becoming a university student.
 So engage with the resources early and often, and once you get the principles of appropriate referencing right, the details of the practice will follow.

-It is advisable to speak with the Student Support and Welfare Team and/or your Personal Tutor if you are experiencing circumstances that are affecting your ability to study.
+It is advisable to speak with your Student Support Manager and/or your Personal Tutor if you are experiencing circumstances that are affecting your ability to study.
 They will be able to advise you about the most appropriate routes for support.

 It is the responsibility of students to notify tutors and supervisors, or other appropriate departmental staff, at the earliest opportunity, if there are any extenuating circumstances that might have a bearing on examination/assessment performance.